-Which benefit structure can I join?
+What benefit structure can I join?

 This Guide applies to the DB structures.
 Your employer will tell you which DB structure is available for you to join.
+For information about the DC benefit structure please refer to the website: members.tpt.org.uk/schemes/scheme-information.